jingwood/raygen-renderer/README.md

 | 4 | (Reserved) | | | | | | |
 | 5 | BSDF | Yes | Yes | Yes | Yes | Yes | Yes |

-## Scene
+## Scene Format

-Raygen scene is described by a JSON file using the following structure.
+A RayGen scene is described using a JSON file structured as follows:

 scene.json:
 ```js